IABTechLab/uid2docs/docs/sharing/sharing-overview.md

 In a scenario where a sharing participant wants to share UID2s with another authorized sharing participant, there are two possible paths:

+- **UID2 Tokens**:

+  1. The sender sets up sharing permissions in the UID2 Portal (see [Sharing Permissions](../portal/sharing-permissions.md)).
-- **UID2 Tokens**: Sender encrypts the raw UID2s into UID2 sharing tokens, using one of the UID2 server-side SDKs or the UID2 Snowflake integration.
-The receiver, in turn, decrypts the UID2 sharing tokens into raw UID2s.
+  2. The sender encrypts the raw UID2s into UID2 tokens, using one of the UID2 server-side SDKs or the UID2 Snowflake integration.
+  3. The receiver decrypts the UID2 sharing tokens into raw UID2s.

 - **Raw UID2s**: Both sender and receiver have the resources, processes, and facilities in place to ensure secure transit of the raw UID2s, without risk of compromising the data.
 In this scenario, as long as all UID2 [security requirements](#security-requirements-for-raw-uid2-sharing) are met, the sender can send raw UID2s to an authorized sharing participant.